The Get Fishing Fund

 Get Fishing Fund

-Building on the successful launch of the Get Fishing Fund in December, the Environment Agency and Angling Trust have announced an additional £50,000 investment to encourage more people to give fishing a go for the first time in 2021.
+Building on the successful launch of the Get Fishing Fund in December 2020, the Environment Agency and Angling Trust is pleased to announce an additional £200,000 investment to encourage more people to give fishing a go for the first time in 2023.

 Please download our Get Fishing Fund Guidance Notes to find out more information about the fund and some useful tips on completing an application.

-All applicants must first register their details and then submit an application using the online portal by clicking onto the link below, only applications submitted via this portal will be considered.
-(Please note: the Get Fishing Fund Application Form will be accessible once the Fund reopens later in the year).
+All applicants must first register their details and then submit an application using the online portal by clicking the link below.

 For more information on coaching and courses visit www.anglingtrust.net/get-involved/coaching.
 In some circumstances, the Environment Agency may be able to provide bursaries for training new coaches.

 The easing of lockdown restrictions in May 2020 led to a huge increase in popularity for angling as people sought the wellbeing benefits the sport can offer.
 The new buzz around fishing looks set to continue, with latest fishing rod licence sales currently showing more than 900,000 people have bought or renewed their fishing licence since April 2020, with 100,000 new anglers taking up the sport.
 This additional income has allowed the Environment Agency to offer increased investment to support projects that will run safe angling participation events throughout 2023.

 Since its launch in 2020, the Get Fishing Fund has already supported over 200 nationwide.
 This has seen over £300,000 of fishing licence income invested in helping create more opportunities for people to get fishing.

 Since 2015, fishing licence income has helped fund more than 500 angling projects worth an estimated £6 million, creating, or safeguarding tens of thousands of angling opportunities in England.